SharpeRAD/CakeBoss/README.md

 ## Addins

-Since CakeBoss is effectively just a different host for the Cake engine you get access to all of its [addins](http://cakebuild.net/addins) in your tasks:
+Since CakeBoss is effectively just a different host for the Cake engine so you get access to all of its [addins](http://cakebuild.net/addins) in your tasks:

 * [Cake.AWS.CloudFront](https://github.com/SharpeRAD/Cake.AWS.CloudFront)
 * [Cake.AWS.EC2](https://github.com/SharpeRAD/Cake.AWS.EC2)